finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

 # **list_custom_entities**
 > PagedResourceListOfCustomEntityResponse list_custom_entities(entity_type, effective_at=effective_at, as_at=as_at, limit=limit, filter=filter, page=page)

-[EXPERIMENTAL] ListCustomEntities: List custom entities of the specified entityType.
+[EXPERIMENTAL] ListCustomEntities: List Custom Entities of the specified entityType.

 List all the Custom Entities matching particular criteria.